MORE INFORMATION

 Can I add my dependents to my plan?

 Yes.
-You are able to add a single dependent (spouse, common law partner or one child) for an additional payment.
+You are able to add a single dependent (spouse, common law partner or one child) or multiple dependents for an additional payment.
 The payment varies depending on the length of your program and how many people you are adding as dependents.
 The prices are as follows:

 How can I tell if I’m included in the Students’ Union plan?